Ph.D. Student at the Montanuniversität Leoben

 M.Sc.
 Vedant Dave

-Doctoral Student supervised by Univ.-Prof. Dr. Elmar Rueckert since August 2021.
+Doctoral Student supervised by Univ.-Prof. Dr. Elmar Rueckert.

 Montanuniversität Leoben